 Ashley: Yes, sir.
 I named my youngest daughter after her.
 When I first had her, I couldn’t even say her name.
 It was tough, but she’s the one who brings the smile to my face and keeps me going.

 Dawson: It says you have a husband here.
 So, how’s he handling all this?
-What’s he have to say?
+What’s he has to say?

 Ashley: When I feel like talking about it, he listens.
 He’s very supportive, but I normally don’t talk about her.